Skip to contents

 The everyday usage consists of two functions:

-• lint() looks for lints in R files;
+• lint() looks for rule violations in R files;

-• fix() looks for lints in R files and automatically applies their replacement (if any).
+• fix() looks for rule violations in R files and automatically applies their replacement (if any).

 One can also experiment with flir::lint_text() and flir::fix_text():